RewardShaping/AdaptiveRewardShaping/README.md

 # Adaptive Reward Design for Reinforcement Learning in Complex Robotic Tasks

 ## Introduction
 We observed that **optimizing a policy in terms of reward** does not always align with **optimizing a policy for task completion**, particularly when using LTL-based reward shaping.
 To illustrate this, we provided a toy example in our paper.
-In this example, Progress, a baseline reward shaping approach, consistently fails to complete the task even when following the optimal policy for reward maximization.
-However, by applying Progress with Adaptive Dynamic Reward Shaping (ADRS), the same scenario is successfully addressed.

 The following plots illustrate the performance comparison in the toy environment:

 ![Toy Environment Results](./results_plot/saved_plots/toy_normal_ablation.png)

-The plots on the left and right show the average reward during training and the success rate over time, respectively.
-Progress reward shaping alone fails to complete the task, while Progress reward shaping with ADRS successfully learns a policy that achieves consistent task completion.
-This highlights how adaptive reward shaping can overcome the limitations of static reward shaping.
+The plots on the left and right show the average reward during training and the success rate over time.
+Comparisons with QRM, CRM, and HRM in more complex environments are presented in our paper.

 ## Installation